Matthew Shenoda received a BA from Oregon State University in 1999 and an MFA from the University of Arizona in 2001.

 Of Seasons of Lotus, Seasons of Bone, Rigoberto González writes, “No poet exercises the healing powers of poetry like Shenoda, whose verse reads like prayer, incantation—the soothing words of hope to mend a damaged world.”

-Shenoda is a founding editor of the African Poetry Book Fund.
+Shenoda is a founding editor of the African Poetry Book Fund, and was the Poem-a-Day Guest Editor in May 2018.
 He is vice president of social equity and inclusion and professor of literary arts and studies at Rhode Island School of Design (RISD).
 He lives in Rhode Island.

 Tahrir Suite: Poems (TriQuarterly Books, 2014)